neurobin/rnm/README.md

 [![Build Status](https://travis-ci.org/neurobin/rnm.svg?branch=release)](https://travis-ci.org/neurobin/rnm)

+**The current version is an alpha release, beta testers are welcome.**

 <div id="description"></div>
 Bulk Rename Utility written in `C++`.
 Files and directories can be passed as command line arguments to rename them in bulk according to some naming scheme (*Name String*).
 If any file or directory path is not passed as command line argument, it will wait for user to type the path i.e it will take the path from standard input `(>=version 3.0.1)`.
 It uses PCRE2 (revised version of PCRE) regex to provide search (and replace) functionality.
 It provides an undo functionality too to move back an unwanted rename operation.
 You can also run a simulation instead of actual rename to view the potential outcome as program output on terminal with the `-sim` option.